firepick1/fpd-vision/XP008-Homing-Error/README.md

 is the XYZ position error introduced by homing angle errors.

 In a traditional cartesian machine homing error is linear.
-A 0.1mm error in homing results in a 0.1mm error for the entire axis.
+A linear cartesian machine 0.1mm homing error results in a 0.1mm error for each point along that entire axis.
 In addition, a homing error on any axis only affects that axis.
 With optical limit switches, we can control that error over many repititions after a simple one-time calibration.